mat0714/simple-crm/README.md

 - Manager (allowed to: create, read, update and delete all entities)
 - Employee (allowed to: create, read, update all entities)

-Project implements JSON Web Token to securily transmit information between parties.
+Project implements JSON Web Token to securely transmit information between parties.

 ## API documentation
 After you run this application you can find documentation here: